 Each of these layers requires an expert working diligently to bring together a complete web application.
 However, having multiple people working on these aspects will create a lot of complexity and add to the monetary expense of the company.
 Therefore, these days, the majority of the companies are looking for Full Stack Developers who can handle working with multiple stacks at ease.

-Stack Developers ensure to keep the end-to-end web application running without any hiccups.
+Stack Developers ensure to keep the end-to-end web application running without

 There are multiple programming languages and frameworks that are used to build the frontend section of a website or a web application.
 Some of them are as shown below: